tylerpcarter/inls161/schedule/github.md

 It is particularly good for keeping track of projects that involve both plaintext source code or markup and files related to work that will be published using that code.

-Today we are going to learn to set up a repository locally and then push it to GitHub.
+Today we are going to learn to set up a repository locally

+Tomorrow we will learn to push it to GitHub.
 We will also learn to set up a repository remotely on GitHub and then copy it locally.

 For this purpose, we will follow this guide, for the most part: